Blakeview: Parks

 There are several parks and reserves throughout the suburb, especially along Smith Creek and Main Terrace.
 Many of the parks are provided with playground equipment.

 Shopping

 There is a neighbourhood shopping precinct on Main Terrace with two supermarkets, food outlets, butcher, newsagent, medical services and a bottle shop.
 There is also a commercial precinct fronting Main North Road in the southern part of Blakeview with a fuel outlet, health and retail facilities, and another fuel outlet on Main North Road in the northern part of the suburb.

 Transportation

 Blakeview is serviced by Main North Road, connecting the suburb to Adelaide city centre.

-Blakeview is serviced by several public transport services run by the Adelaide Metro to Elizabeth, Smithfield, Munno Para, Adelaide and a school bus to Roma Mitchell Secondary College.
+Blakeview is serviced by several public transport services run by Adelaide Metro to Elizabeth, Smithfield, Munno Para, the Adelaide CBD and a school bus to Roma Mitchell Secondary College.